-Regardless of the type of information you are using, you always need to consider the authority, coverage, objectivity, accuracy, and currency of the information.
-University Libraries offers you several guides on evaluating information:
+Regardless of the type of information that you are using, you always need to consider the authority, coverage, objectivity, accuracy, and currency of the information.
+University Libraries offers several guides on evaluating information:

 Schedule a one-on-one appointment with your subject librarian if you have any other questions or concerns.
-Information for all College Librarians can be found here.
-Additionally, the 4th floor reference desk (Science & Technology Reference Desk) is staffed during normal library hours, if you have a question that needs immediate assistance.
-You can drop in, or use our Ask a Librarian system for virtual service.
-We look forward to seeing you in the library!
+A list of all college librarians is online.
+If you have a question that needs immediate assistance, the reference desk at the Art + Architecture Library is staffed during all library hours.
+You can also use our Ask a Librarian system for chat service.